NSAKEY/happy-dance/README.md

 - FreeBSD 10 & 11
 - OpenBSD 5.7
 - NetBSD 7.0 RC 1
-- Solaris 11.2 with CSWOpenSSH
+- Solaris 11.2 with CSWOpenSSH and 11.3 with OpenSSH from the package manager

 INSTALLATION INSTRUCTIONS